-On April 22, 2010, SSA confirmed with OMB that the Agency was not required to establish supplemental measures and targets for RSDI because the payment accuracy rate was below OMB's threshold of 2 percent of program outlays.
+On April 22, 2010, OMB confirmed that SSA was not required to establish supplemental measures and targets for RSDI because the payment error rate was below OMB's threshold of 2 percent of program outlays.
 However, SSA still fulfilled other transparency-related reporting by describing root causes of over- and underpayments.

-Based on SSA's Annual Report, the main root causes of RSDI overpayments were substantial gainful activity (SGA), computations, Government Pension Offset (GPO), and relationship/dependency.
-The main root causes of RSDI underpayments were computations, wages, self-employment income (SEI), and workers' compensation.
-To mitigate these improper payments, SSA identified various areas to analyze for potential reduction in payment errors.
-These areas included
+SSA's Annual Report states the root causes of RSDI overpayments were substantial gainful activity (SGA), Government Pension Offset (GPO), wages, and self-employment income (SEI).
+The root causes of RSDI underpayments were computations, wages, SEI, and workers' compensation.
+To mitigate these improper payments, SSA identified various areas to analyze for potential reduction in payment errors, including